Eating Disorder Treatment

 The journey to recovery can be difficult, especially when the need extends beyond the addiction to drugs or alcohol.
-If you have been dependent on drugs or alcohol in your life, you are 11 times more likely to have an eating disorder.
+Up to 50% of individuals with eating disorders have struggled with drugs or alcohol abuse.
+In fact, 35% of individuals who have abused or were dependent on alcohol or other drugs have eating disorders – this is 11 times greater than the general population.
 That’s why Recovery Centers of America at Devon established a unique outpatient program for individuals who are in recovery from addiction and currently struggle with an eating disorder.

 RCA’s Eating Disorder program will work in tandem with your recovery from addiction and provide a personal therapeutic plan to repair your relationship with food and your body.
 Whether the eating disorder proceeded or followed the addiction, new coping skills and habits for food-related anxieties will be developed.

 Our eating disorders treatment program combines individualized and group therapy interventions derived from Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 Our licensed therapist and registered dietitian use their expertise in eating disorders to provide specialized treatment that supports both the eating disorder and addiction recovery process that includes: